TencentCloudADP/adp-chat-client/README.md

 > ⚠️ **Note**:
 > 1. The content of APP_CONFIGS is in JSON format.
 Please adhere to JSON specifications, e.g., the last item should not end with a comma, and // comments are not supported.
 > 2. Comment: Can be filled in freely for easy identification of the corresponding agent application.
-> 3. International: If the agent application is developed on the [international site](https://adp.cloud.tencent.com/), set this to true.
+> 3. International: If the agent application is developed on the [ADP - International](https://adp.cloud.tencent.com/), set the value to true.
 > 4. ApplicationId: Access any ADP application and check the appid in the application URL.
 For example, if an application's link is `https://adp.tencentcloud.com/adp/#/app/knowledge/app-config?appid=197******768&appType=knowledge_qa&spaceId=default_space`, then its ApplicationId is 197******768.

 5. Build docker image